epam/hubctl.io/docs/use-cases.md

 Hubctl provides mechanisms to manage your deployment as a stack of components.
 Each component can be deployed and managed independently and can use it's own deployment tool.

-## Disposable Infrastructure
+## Ephemeral Environments

-Hubctl provides you with a single place where you can deploy multiple environments for your application and dispose it when you don't need it.
+Hubctl gives you a single place to deploy your environments.
+You can deploy your environments on demand and dispose them when you don't need them.
+This allows you to save money on your cloud bills.

+## Run from Automation

+Hubctl is designed to be used in automation.
+CI/CD pipelines, GitHub Actions, GitLab CI, Jenkins, ArgoCD, FluxCD, Tekton, Spinnaker, you name it.
+Hubctl can also send a call backs to your IT Service System so it can track the progress of your deployments.